 You need to specify the resource type for each navigation link:

-• Built-in Links:This type includes the 'home link' of the website and the home pages of various content models you define (such as article models, product models).After selection, the system will automatically fill in the corresponding link address.
+- Built-in links:This type includes the website's 'home link' and the home pages of various content models you define (such as article models, product models).After selection, the system will automatically fill in the corresponding link address.

-• Category page link:You can choose an existing category or a single page from the website as a navigation link.
-This is very convenient, ensuring the accuracy and maintainability of the link.
+- Category page links:You can select an existing category or a single page from the website as a navigation link.
+This is very convenient, as it ensures the accuracy and maintainability of the links.

-• External links:Provided the greatest flexibility, you can manually input any on-site or off-site URL address.
+- External links:Provided the greatest flexibility, you can manually enter any URL address on-site or off-site.
 This is very useful for linking to other websites, special pages, or custom features.

-Finally, the "Display Order" field allows you to adjust the arrangement of navigation links in the menu by the numerical size.
-The smaller the number, the earlier it is positioned.
+Finally, the 'Display Order' field allows you to adjust the arrangement order of navigation links in the menu by the size of the number, the smaller the number, the closer to the front.

-Integrate navigation in the template: Display the menu on the front end
+Integrate navigation in the template: display the menu on the front page

-After the navigation links are configured in the background, they still need to be rendered on the front end of the website using template tags.
+After the navigation links are configured in the background, they still need to be rendered on the front page of the website using template tags.
 Anqi CMS providesnavListtags to complete this task.

 {% navList navs %}